virtualstaticvoid/ofxloader/README.md

 # OFX Loader

-Simple utility to read a bunch of [OFX files][ofx] and output a single CSV file with the transations in tabular form.
+Simple utility to read a bunch of [OFX files][ofx] and output a single CSV file with the transactions in tabular form.

 ## Pre-requisites